 Last week, we explored the history of the buttonhole and debunked the myth about how it came into existence.
 Today, we want to look at different varieties of boutonniere flowers, including silk boutonnieres, and provide you with some pictures of modern day men wearing a flower in their buttonhole, and give you a few tips for wedding boutonnieres.

 Nowadays, it goes without saying that there are hardly any men who wear a boutonniere on a daily basis.
 Most of the time, the little buttonhole flower is reserved for special occasions and celebrations like weddings, horse races, elegant banquets and so forth.
 For fairness sake, it must be mentioned that, even in the 1940’s, not many men wore a boutonniere daily, although in London, there were several flower merchants, such as Moyses Stevens, who sold ready-made boutonnieres rather successfully.
 These days are long gone, and as a consequence, you would have to make a specific arrangement with your local florist if you wished to wear one every day.

 Personally, I try to wear a boutonniere whenever I have a flower available.
-While well-crafted boutonnieres are meticulously put together, wrapped, etc., a simple flower with a stem will do just fine if you have a functional buttonhole and a backside boutonniere loop on your lapel.
+While well-crafted boutonnieres are meticulously put together, wrapped, and so on, a simple flower with a stem will do just fine if you have a functional buttonhole and a backside boutonniere loop on your lapel.
 During the summer, you find great selections of little flowers at florists and farmers markets alike.
-A while ago I posted an outfit with a yellow carnation buttonhole that I just found coincidentally.
+A while ago, I posted an outfit with a yellow carnation buttonhole that I just found coincidentally.
 While most high quality coats feature a working lapel buttonhole nowadays, you may find yourself with one that is sewn shut.
 Considering the highly visible position of the buttonhole, it may be better to err on the side of caution and have your alterations tailor open it for you, rather than doing it yourself.